 Ingredients for Sandwich:

-2 slices lean ham or turkey ham, thinly sliced
+2 slices lean ham or turkey ham, thinly sliced, see shopping tips

 2 tablespoons plus 1 teaspoon reduced-fat butter or reduced-fat spread such as Smart Balance Light